 The unfortunate thing is that some of the injuries result in short-term and long-term disabilities.
 If a worker, who is covered by an insurance policy, gets injured on duty, he or she should be compensated.

 Compensations also apply to occupational illnesses.
 Normally, the medical costs and cash benefits are paid by the employer’s health insurance company on a weekly basis.
 This is with respect to temporary disabilities.
 However, if the employee suffers a long-term injury that prevents him or her from working, the worker is entitled to long-term disability benefits.

 The most notorious conditions that compel victims to file for commercial disability claims include cardiac conditions, chronic fatigue, diabetes, knee difficulties, and fibromyalgia.
 In essence, an employee who can’t work due to any of these conditions suffered at work is disabled in the eyes of the law.

 Most companies buy group policies to cover themselves and their employees from disabling injuries and illnesses.

 For an employee on contract, it’s likely that the employer has bought an insurance policy to cover him or her.
 In case such a worker suffers a disabling injury, the insurance company is obliged to pay the medical costs.

 If it happens that the employer is not able to cover the employee, maybe because the company is a startup or the job is a casual one, the employee is advised to seek a private policy to buy.
 When deciding what insurance policy to purchase, one can choose between a long-term and a short-term policy.

 The process for filing for disability is quite straightforward.
-If the employee wants to claim compensation for a short-term disability, it’s advisable to approach a top disability attorney in Toronto or elsewhere first.
+If the employee wants to claim compensation for a short-term disability, it’s advisable to approach a top disability attorney first.